google/hi-lassie/README.md

 python preprocess_lassie.py --cls zebra
 ```

-## Preprocess data annd extract skeleton
+## Skeleton extraction

 After preprocessing the input data, we extract a 3D skeleton from a specified reference image in the ensemble.
-For instance, run the following to use the 5th instance as reference:
+For instance, run the following to use the 5-th instance as reference:
 ```
 python extract_skeleton.py --cls zebra --inst True --idx 5
 ```